US Announces Financial Package for Ghanaians, Other Nationals Willing to Leave the Country

 At the time of writing, the post had racked up over 1,000 likes and 500 comments.

-Below is the Facebook post
+Below is the Facebook post:

-Social media reacts to offer for self-deportation
+Reactions to US's offer for self-deportation

 Rebekah Egresites stated: